San Bernardino, CA to New Haven, CT Movers (NEW 2026 Costs)

 - New Haven is considered to be safer than San Bernardino with a safety index of 41.8 vs San Bernardino's 26.13.

-- Air quality in New Haven is good, and in San Bernardino it's moderate.
+- Air quality in New Haven is Good, and in San Bernardino it's Moderate.

 - State licensing: The Connecticut Department of Transportation (CDOT) regulates in-state moving companies and taxi, trucking, and bus companies.
 In addition, customers are also protected from scam movers by regulations set forth by the Connecticut State Department of Consumer Protection.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Connecticut moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Connecticut moving license through the state's public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to New Haven.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to New Haven without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 Opting for Released Value Protection is a budget-friendly choice, as it comes at no extra cost from movers, although it provides minimal coverage.
 Under this option, the mover's liability is limited to a maximum of 60 cents per pound per article.
 If your belongings are valuable and you seek coverage beyond this limited protection, it's recommended to discuss alternative options with your chosen moving company or explore third-party insurance providers.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.